industrial-edge/iih-semantics-getting-started/docs/Installation.md

     - [Option 1: SIMATIC S7+ Connector Mapping](#option-1-simatic-s7-connector-mapping)
     - [Option 2: OPC UA Connector Mapping](#option-2-opc-ua-connector-mapping)

+## Configure PLCs with TIA Portal

+For this tutorial 3 PLCs will be used that each demonstrate one line of a production plant.
+The TIA project can be found [here]([src/tiaproject.zap16](https://github.com/industrial-edge/miscellaneous/blob/main/tank%20application/tia-tank-application.zap16)).
+Please adjust the IP adresses to your enviroment, download the project to three PLCs and start them up.
+A simulation of a filling line will be excecuted automatically.

 ## Configure PLC Connection

-To read data from the PLC and provide the data we will use two options, OPC UA Connector and SIMATIC S7+ Connector.
+To get the relevant data from the PLCs to the Edge Device there are several Connectors available.
+The IIH forms a central integration layer where all connector data can be standardized and mapped on a data model.
+For this example we will use two options, OPC UA Connector and SIMATIC S7+ Connector.

 ### Option 1: SIMATIC S7+ Connector